nearai/analytics/evaluation/README.md

 # Evaluation Tools

-Tools for visualizing and analyzing agent evaluation metrics.
+Tools for analyzing models, agent, and visualizing metrics.

+## Models Evaluations

+TODO

-## Overview
+## Agent Evaluations

+TODO

+### Evaluation Table

 The Evaluation Dashboard provides a structured view of agent performance metrics, allowing for easy comparison across different agents, models, and configurations.

-### Evaluation Table

 The main component of the dashboard is the Evaluation Table: